Overview

 - Be patient with language barriers

-- Purchase small items supporting local economy
+- Purchase small items supporting the local economy

 Therefore, approaching interactions with genuine curiosity and respect creates meaningful exchanges.
 Indeed, many trekkers cite these personal connections as trek highlights.
 Similarly, locals appreciate respectful interest in their culture and lifestyle.